ValidVibe/base-/README.md

 ## 📚 Libraries
 Uses OpenZeppelin Contracts v5 for security primitives.
 Math operations use `Math.sol` and `SafeCast.sol`.
 Address utilities use `Address.sol`.
 All library code is imported directly from audited npm packages.

+## 🔏 Multi-Sig on Base
+Protocol admin functions are controlled by a Gnosis Safe multi-sig deployed on Base mainnet.
+Requires M-of-N signatures for sensitive operations like upgrades, pausing, and role assignment.